 - Gathering evidence

-- Proving who negligence caused your injuries
+- Proving whose negligence caused your injuries

-- Negotiating your settlement
+- Negotiating your settlement with the insurance company

-- Taking on communication
+- Taking on communication with other parties

 - Filing all necessary paperwork on time